axew3/phpBB-image-attachments-rotation/w3all/imageattachrotation/README.md

 Done

-## phpBB cookie domain
+## phpBB cookie domain note
 Note that the setting
 #### ACP -> Security settings -> Cookie domain:
-Need to be set properly.
+#### Need to be set properly.
 Leaving this setting empty, lead to make it fail the js code of the popup.

-For example, on *localhost*, set it as *localhost*, or if into online site, *site.com* or *site.co.uk* or *mysubdomain.mysite.com* etc
+For example, on *localhost*, set it as *localhost*, or if into online site, *mysite.com* or *my-site.co.uk* or *mysubdomain.mysite.com* etc

 ## How do i can style the rotation popup?